mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 I took the moment of silence to shift to a chair and sit down close to Jesse.
 He opened the message and flattened it on the table, memorizing the pronunciation of the more technical words.
 I glanced at it but couldn't read the writing from my distance.
 There was a scribbled drawing of a circle and some dots on it, but I couldn't make out what they were.

-The line opened and an unenthused maman spoke, "Conduit of the Heiko Senate, Clerk Pomri."
+The line opened and an unenthused maman spoke, "Conduit of the Heiko Senate, Assistant Pomri."

-"Clerk Pomri, I have an urgent message for Melna."
+"Pomri, I have an urgent message for Melna."

+"Jesse?
+By Ara, don't you ever sleep?
+It's the middle of first nap."

+"What we've found at the observatory was too important to nap on."

-"Fidelant Melna is currently in assembly."
+She sighed, "Well, I'm afraid you're too late.
+Melna is currently in assembly."

 "When will she be out?"

-"It can last anywhere from 2 va'na to the whole day."
+"It can last anywhere from 2 tova'na to the whole day."

-"This will likely affect today's deliberations.
-Is there any way you can get this to her?"
+"This message is of utmost importance.
+It will likely affect today's deliberations.
+Is there any way you can tell her?"

-"It's unlawful to interrupt the assembly"
+"It's unlawful to interrupt the assembly."

-"Surely you can make an exception"
+"Surely you can make an exception."

 "And I would surely be imprisoned for it."

 He sighed in frustration burying his eyes in his hand.

-He replied, "This is outrageous.
-You can't interrupt the assembly for something that pertains to it?
-What kind of law is that?"

-"It's a law.
-If that's all, I have some other things to attend to."
+He replied, "Pomri, you can't be serious.
+Even if there is a law against interrupting the assembly, a magistrate would look the other way at sentencing."

+"You ever been to Shaki?"

+He hesitated, "Well, no but –"

+"– Something to learn before you come.
+Magistrates get off on being right even if they're wrong.
+Just wait until the assembly is done."

+"But... we can't wait the entire day."

+"Look, it sounds like this is really important.
+Why don't you come to Shaki and we can talk it over?"

+"You're asking us to come to the senate?
+So one of us can do it instead of you?"

+"I'm sorry I can't do more, kid.
+Laws here are really backward but at least I can grumble about 'em.
+Just think about what I said."

 He sighed, "Yea.
-I guess that's it," and turned off the microphone.
+We- I'll consider it," he said.

+"Thanks," she said, and the line went silent.

-I built some resolve and double checked that the line was off.
+I built some resolve and double checked that the microphone was off.

 "I'll go," I said.